ssheersh/EC_notes/README.md

 # EC_notes
-A collection of notes for different courses in the IITKGP Electronics Course I am taking
+A collection of notes for different courses in the IITKGP Electronics Department I am taking

+3rd Semester:
+* Analog Electronics
+* Semiconductor Devices
+* Network Theory